CodeDevMLH/Jellyfin-Mods-Automated-Script/README.md

      - Inserting text before or after specific content.
      - Replacing old text with new text.
    - NEW: Regex support (prefix markers with `re:`) for `before_text`, `after_text`, and `old_text` to handle dynamical hashes (e.g. Jellyfin assets)
+  - NEW: Wildcard-aware source/target resolution keeps hashed filenames in sync (use `icon*.png` or `icon?.png` patterns to overwrite existing hashed assets without renaming them)
    - Recursively applies changes to files matching specified patterns in the destination directory.

 5. **Error and Warning Tracking**: